 THIS STYLISH PLAIN ENGLISH PANTRY DESIGNED BY INTERIOR DESIGNER NICOLA HARDING INCORPORATES BOLD COLOUR AND ART TO CREATE A SPACE WHICH IS AS BEAUTIFUL AS IT IS PRACTICAL.
 IMAGE: COURTESY OF NICOLA HARDING & CO

-Call it nostalgia, blame it on Instagram or the fact that we’ve been lockdown for the best part of a year, but I’ve become rather obsessed with the idea of having a pantry.
+Call it nostalgia, or blame it on Instagram, but I’ve become rather obsessed with the idea of having a pantry.
 I’m not the only one lusting after this once workaday kitchen necessity which was put into retirement by the advent of the fridge.
 Instagram has nearly 500,000 posts about pantries and Pinterest is filled with images of these shrines to kitchen organisation.

 “Two years ago, we weren’t ever really asked about pantries.
 However, within the last 12 months there has definitely been a big spike in walk-in pantries,” says William Durrant, founder and director of Herringbone Kitchens.
 “The pantry is the new utility room.
 It’s a desirable badge of honour.
 Something that not everyone has yet so many lust over via the squares of social media.
 We saw a rise in the demand for pantries long before lockdown.”